NDLANO/taxonomy-api/README.md

 stored with each node, subject, topic and resource in this API.

 The resources are categorised according to subjects and topics.
-A subject is a high-level field of study, such as Mathematics or Science, loosely based on the subject curricula at [udir.no](https://www.udir.no/kl06/MAT1-04?lplang=eng), whereas a topic is a hierarchical sub-division of the subject into subject areas.
-The topics may be loosely based on the subject areas at [udir.no](https://www.udir.no/kl06/MAT1-04/Hele/Hovedomraader?lplang=eng), or they may follow a different structure imposed by the editors.
+A subject is a high-level field of study, such as Mathematics or Science, loosely based on the subject curricula at [udir.no](https://www.udir.no/lk20/eng04-02?lang=eng), whereas a topic is a hierarchical sub-division of the subject into subject areas.

 This organisation gives us a tree representation of the content, where the subjects are at the roots of the tree, the topics make up the branches, and the resources are the leaves.
 Note, however, that this is not a strict tree-structure,